End of support for Bitbucket Server hosting on Windows

 As of February 2, 2024, your products will reach the end of support.

 Bitbucket Server 7.20 will be the final minor 7.x version to support hosting on Windows.
-Bugfix releases will be provided for critical vulnerabilities from the date of release through to the end of support date, February 2, 2024, in line with the Atlassian end-of-life of Server licenses announcement.
+Bugfix releases will be provided for critical vulnerabilities from the date of release through to the end of support date, February 2, 2024, in line with the Atlassian end of support for Server licenses announcement.

 Bitbucket 8.0 and later will not support hosting on the Windows operating system.
 It will only support hosting on the Linux operating system.